icopy-site/awesome-cn/docs/awesome/awesome-cl.md

 * [cl-debug](https://github.com/LowH/cl-debug) - a cross-package debug facility.
 Provides a unified way to enable or disable debug-specific code.
 Debugging code can be enabled or disabled relative to program features denoted by either a symbol or a keyword.
 ISC licence.
 * [supertrace](https://github.com/fukamachi/supertrace) - Superior Common Lisp `trace` functionality for debugging/profiling.
 Trace many functions at once, use before and after hooks.
 [BSD_2Clause][17].
 * [printv](https://github.com/danlentz/printv) -  A batteries-included tracing and debug-logging macro.
 [Apache2][89].
+* [journal](https://github.com/melisgl/journal) - a library for logging, tracing, record-and-replay testing and persistence.
+MIT.

+and also:

 * [GTFL](http://www.martin-loetzsch.de/gtfl/) - A graphical terminal for Lisp, meant for Lisp programmers who want to debug or visualize their own algorithms.
 A graphical trace in the browser.
 BSD-style.
 * [trivial-with-current-source-from](https://github.com/scymtym/trivial-with-current-source-form/) - Helps macro writers produce better errors for macro users.
 [GPL3][2].
 * [trivial-benchmark](https://github.com/Shinmera/trivial-benchmark) - Tiny benchmarking library. [zlib][33].